StrongKey/fido2/docs/Clustering_Guide_Linux.md

 ## Prerequisites

-1. **Two (2)** virtual machines (VMs) for the FIDO2 Servers, running the current version of CentOS Linux 7.x, with fully qualified domain names (FQDN) and internet protocol (IP) addresses
+1. **Two (2)** _virtual machines (VMs)_ for the FIDO2 Servers, running the current version of CentOS Linux 7.x, with _fully qualified domain names (FQDN)_ and _internet protocol (IP)_ addresses
-2. **One (1)** virtual machine for the load-balancer, running HAProxy version 1.5.18 software on the current version of CentOS Linux 7.x with an FQDN and an IP address
+2. **One (1)** VM for the load-balancer, running HAProxy version 1.5.18 software on the current version of CentOS Linux 7.x with an FQDN and an IP address
-3. **One (1)** virtual machine for the StrongKey sample Proof-of-Concept web application from this GitHub repository, also running on the current version of CentOS Linux 7.x with an FQDN and an IP address
+3. **One (1)** VM for the StrongKey sample Proof-of-Concept web application from this GitHub repository, also running on the current version of CentOS Linux 7.x with an FQDN and an IP address

 **NOTE:** This document assumes you are setting up this cluster with all nodes connected to a single ethernet switch.
 If your intent is to do a more realistic test, you should plan on using VMs with multiple network interfaces connected to different switches to isolate traffic to the appropriate segments as you might except in a more real-world environment.

-## Setting up the Cluster
+## Cluster Setup

 1. Using the installation steps [here](../docs/Installation_Guide_Linux.md), install and configure the two FIDO2 Server VMs **as if they were individual FIDO2 Servers, but do NOT install any web applications to test out the FIDO2 Server at this point**; we will do this later.
 2. For each server **determine the FQDN and assign it a unique Server ID**.
-A _Server id (SID)_ is a numeric value that uniquely identifies a node within the cluster.
+A _Server ID (SID)_ is a numeric value that uniquely identifies a node within the cluster.
 Conventionally, StrongKey cluster SIDs begin with the numeral **1** and continue incrementally for each node in the cluster.
 In the current setup, the following values are used:

 	|  SID  |  FQDN  |
 	|  --  |  --  |